yschaeff/sway_screenshots/README.md

 This script opens dmenu/rofi and presents the user with some screenshot options.
-On selection it saves the screenshot in the ~/Pictures directory.
-Copies the image to the clipboard and opens it in feh.
+On selection it saves the screenshot in the ~/Pictures directory (or whatever is defined by XDG).
+It then copies the image to the clipboard and opens it in feh.

 It can also be used to make screen recordings.
+Running the script a second time will stop any current recording.

 dependencies:
  - feh